nigeltao/nigeltao.github.io/blog/2021/json-with-commas-comments.md

   unrelated lines.
 - "Comments" lets you have C++-style `/* slash-star block comments */` and `//
   double-slash line comments`, anywhere where 'vanilla' JSON allows whitespace.
-  Line comments must end with a `'\n'` byte, even at the end of the file.
+  Line comments are terminated by a '\n' byte. '\r' bytes are irrelevant.
+A line comment at the end of the file may omit the final '\n' byte (_Update on
+  2021-07-20: This text regarding '\n' at the end of the file was changed (to no longer be mandatory) so that "123 // no final U+000A byte" is now considered valid JWCC even when parsers are unnecessarily configured to consume the entirety of the input, not just a long enough prefix ("123") to unambiguously produce a valid top-level value_).

 To be clear, while every JSON file is valid JWCC, this is a new file format.
 It just happens to be very familiar if you (or your software) already speak JSON.